Jemeni11/FicRadar/README.md

 ## Features

-- Scrapes fanfiction links from visible forum posts
+- Scrapes story links from all user forum posts (except profile posts)
-- Counts and ranks by frequency (for forums)
+- Counts and ranks by frequency (for forums, including older posts)
 - No tracking, no saved data—everything is ephemeral
 - Export links in multiple formats:
   - JSON